 The construction industry is no stranger to data.
 From initial kickoff to project completion, a vast amount of information is created, curated, exchanged, stored, and, in some cases, lost.
+A major challenge for contractors is how to transform your field reporting into productivity insights.

 A major infrastructure project can result in an average of 12 million workflows, 55 million documents, and 130 million emails—each potentially containing critical information surrounding labor, costs, and scheduling.
 It’s estimated that nearly 95% of this data captured goes unused according to AGC.
 Buried in this data are the critical details needed for better, more timely decision-making at all levels of a construction organization—from the field, to the back office, to the executive team.
 Companies that learn to effectively leverage their data will find new competitive advantages and efficiency opportunities.